Please download the DMin Handbook .

 • required to maintain a 2.00 average in all courses after readmission and must complete all courses in accordance with the Seminary’s rules or be again subject to action by the Student Standing Committee.
 After readmission, previous Fs and PIs will not be considered in computing the average.

-The Student Standing Committee (SSC) of the faculty is responsible for taking appropriate action with students in academic or other difficulty that is affecting the student’s ability to make satisfactory academic progress.
-When the SSC receives a referral concerning a student or a recommendation in writing for remedial action from a degree level dean, explaining the reasons for the referral/recommendation, SSC will come to a decision on the issue concerned, after which the appropriate dean will communicate with the student in writing, explaining the reasons for the referral/recommendation and for the SSC decision.
+The Student Affairs Committee (SAC) of the faculty is responsible for taking appropriate action with students in academic or other difficulty that is affecting the student’s ability to make satisfactory academic progress.
+When the SAC receives a referral concerning a student or a recommendation in writing for remedial action from a degree level dean, explaining the reasons for the referral/recommendation, SAC will come to a decision on the issue concerned, after which the appropriate dean will communicate with the student in writing, explaining the reasons for the referral/recommendation and for the SAC decision.
 The student may appeal the decision of the SSC by following the procedure set out in the Appeals section below.

 Academic and Personal Integrity